fablabmade/madeinafablab-workshop-manual/03_product_workflow.md

 Starting from the technological prototypes available, our task will be that of designing the above elements for our products, paying attention to production processes that will allow us to produce small batches at an affordable cost.

+**Excercise: find products you like, and try to analyze all the design elements you can find in it**

 ## Prototyping

 In terms of rapid prototyping digital open designs, personal fabrication and open source hardware make today easy to achieve what required in the past a small factory.